Frankish and Hunnic grape varieties: History

 These terms can be traced back to the early Middle Ages.
 As an example, the mystic Hildegard of Bingen wrote in the 12th century that the Frankish wine was stronger and set the blood so much in motion that it was necessary to dilute it with water, while the Hunnic wine was more watery by nature and therefore had not to be diluted.
 Some of the earliest specific varieties to be mentioned as Frankisch were Traminer, Pinot gris and Riesling in the 14th to 15th centuries.
 It could be noted that more than 500 years of not very well-documented viticultural history and highly uncertain grape identification separate Charlemagne and these written claims.
 Other traditional Frankish varieties are Elbling, Orléans, Pinot noir and Silvaner.

 The terms live on in the present names or synonyms of many varieties, such as Blaufränkisch (blue Frankish) and Weisser Heunisch (white Hunnic), the German name of Gouais blanc.

 Relationship to other grapes

 DNA profiling from the 1990s has revealed that many classical grape varieties are crosses with parents in both the Frankish and Hunnic groups.
-Three examples with Gouais blanc as one parent are Chardonnay, which is a cross with Pinot (probably Pinot noir), Riesling, whose other parent is an undetermined hybrid with Traminer parentage, and indeed Blaufränkisch itself, which derives from Gouais blanc and the Argant clone Blaue Zimmettraube.
+Three examples with Gouais blanc as one parent are Chardonnay, which is a cross with Pinot (probably Pinot noir), Riesling, whose other parent is an undetermined cross with Traminer parentage, and indeed Blaufränkisch itself, which derives from Gouais blanc and the Argant clone Blaue Zimmettraube.
 Thus, the Frankish group of varieties does not have a totally separate pedigree from the Hunnic group.
 This has led to a resurged interest in the Hunnic grapes, many of which lead a dwindling existence and are on the brink of becoming extinct.